-SUTD Mission: The Singapore University of Technology and Design was established in collaboration with MIT to advance knowledge and nurture technically grounded leaders and innovators to serve societal needs.
-This was accomplished, with a focus on design, through an integrated multi-disciplinary curriculum and multi-disciplinary research.
+SUTD Mission: The Singapore University of Technology and Design is established to advance knowledge and nurture technically-grounded leaders and innovators to serve societal needs, with a focus on Design, through an integrated multi-disciplinary curriculum and multi-disciplinary research.

 |Component of SUTD Mission||PEO1||PEO2||PEO3|